cellsignal/incytr-viz/src/incytr_viz/assets/help.md

 Click "Download Current Paths" to download a CSV of pathways passing the currently selected filters.
 Two CSVs will download - one for each condition.

-A zip archive with 3 files will be produced:

-- CSV of pathways passing current filters for condition A
-- CSV of pathways passing current filters for condition B
-- YAML file with the parameters/filters that produced the above files

 ### UMAP

 Users can bring their own umap data in order to filter pathways based on umap coordinates.

-1) Ensure each pathway in your input file has columns "umap1" and "umap2", each corresponding to that pathway's umap coordinates
+1. Ensure each pathway in your input file has columns "umap1" and "umap2", each corresponding to that pathway's umap coordinates
-2) Run incytr, and select the "Show UMAP" option in the options tab to display umap plots for each condition
+2. Run incytr, and select the "Show UMAP" option in the options tab to display umap plots for each condition
-3) Select an area of the umap plot by clicking and dragging, in order to restrict displayed pathways to those found in that subset
+3. Select an area of the umap plot by clicking and dragging, in order to restrict displayed pathways to those found in that subset

 - Umap filtering is condition-specific: filtering on the left/right-hand UMAP only affects the left/right-hand condition
 - The umap plots are unaffected by other filtering -- the only change that can be applied to the plot content is to zoom in/out